DFE-Digital/get-into-teaching-app/app/views/content/blog/11-top-tips-for-interview-success.md

 date: "2021-12-06"
 description: |-
   Thorough preparation can make or break a successful interview.
-  Here are my simple top ten winning tips for securing that Initial Teacher Training place.
+  Here are my simple top eleven winning tips for securing that Initial Teacher Training place.
 images:
   interview: